gitKrystan/2025-emberfest/outline.md

 ### Our Journey Recap

-🚀 **Chapter 1-2**: Introduced WarpDrive and set up our universal architecture 📊 **Chapter 3**: Defined schemas with TypeScript for resources 🌐 **Chapter 4**: Built request patterns with custom and built-in builders ⚡ **Chapter 5**: Created reactive UI with Ember integration as example 🔄 **Chapter 6**: Handled mutations with the checkout system 🌌 **Chapter 7**: Demonstrated universal deployment by separating the data layer
+🚀 **Chapter 1-2**: Introduced WarpDrive and set up our universal architecture 🌐 **Chapter 3**: Built request patterns with RequestManager, custom and built-in builders 📊 **Chapter 4**: Defined schemas with TypeScript for resources ⚡ **Chapter 5**: Created reactive UI with Ember integration as example 🔄 **Chapter 6**: Handled mutations with the checkout system 🌌 **Chapter 7**: Demonstrated universal deployment by separating the data layer